alumni-codex/alumni-codex.github.io/docs/consultancies.md

     - _Our team has decades of experience building web and mobile apps at scale for the world’s largest companies._ (from the home page)
     - [Mike Barinek](https://www.linkedin.com/in/barinek/)
 - [Ignition Works](https://ignition.works)
+    - Based in the UK and Spain.
-    - Based in London.
-We are engineers, product managers and designers with Pivotal heritage who help others create create software while also building our own product.
+    - We are engineers, product managers and designers with Pivotal heritage who help others create create software while also building our own product.
 We also have expertise running PCF (aka TAS) platforms.
     - Jesse Heitler(https://www.linkedin.com/in/jesseheitler/)
 - [Mechanical Orchard](https://www.mechanical-orchard.com/)
     - _We combine custom application development with cloud operations as a service, reducing risk and increasing predictability for Global 2000 customers._ (from the home page)